Vishalbhaskar1108/livetocode/README.md

 In the zip folder, you can find various pictures, fonts, PHP, HTML files and a mysql database file.
 Import the database and run the home page on the local server.

 -------------------------------------------------------------------------------------------------------------------------------------
-The lavicabs report file which is a doc file gives the brief about the functionality of the project and screenshots show it in action.
+The lavicabs report file which is a doc file containing a brief description about the functionality of the project and screenshots showing it in action.
 --------------------------------------------------------------------------------------------------------------------------------------